kavyajeetbora/CityHealthMonitor/README.md

 # Health Monitor for Delhi

 ## Health Indices
 To begin with, Dashboard showing the key health and environmental indicators for Delhi.

+Explore more datasets in [gee-community-data-catalog](https://gee-community-catalog.org/changelog/)

 It will cover the following indicators
   - Surface Temperature

 <img src="Delhi Surface Temperature.PNG" height=400/>